We offer youth swim lessons for various ages and skill levels.

 Monday and Wednesday: 5:30-7:30 pm

-On a pragmatic level, participants should expect/ plan on parking being an issue, arriving ready to swim, limited Biffs for bathrooms, and exit the water and keep moving until you can be in a place that honors social distancing.
+On a pragmatic level, participants should expect/ plan on parking being an issue, arriving ready to swim, and know there are limited Biffs for bathrooms.

 Browse & Register